localvoid/ivi/packages/ivi/README.md

 ### Component Invalidation and Dirty Checking

 Component invalidation algorithm is implemented by marking component as dirty and marking all its parent nodes with a flag that they have a dirty subtree.
-When marking algorithm reaches root node, it invokes `OnRootInvalidated()` hook that can be used to implement a [custom scheduler](#custom-scheduler).
+When marking algorithm reaches a root node, it invokes `OnRootInvalidated()` hook that can be used to implement a [custom scheduler](#custom-scheduler).

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://localvoid.github.io/ivi/images/component-invalidated-1-dark.png">